-Other income (expense), net principally includes sublease rental income and interest earned.
-Other income (expense) was consistent during the three months ended March 31, 2017 compared to the same period in the prior year.
+Other income, net principally includes sublease rental income and interest earned.
+The increase during the three and nine months ended September 30, 2017 is due to incremental subleased space as compared to the same periods in 2016.

 Financial Condition - Liquidity and Capital Resources